 Kim is a retired Licensed Environmental Health Specialist for the Worcester County government.
 She has trained as a facilitator for suicide grievers’ support groups and is a certified mentor for the American Foundation for Suicide Prevention.
 Kim hosts the monthly suicide grievers' support group and is a certified personal grief counselor.

 Chrissy is the owner of Zenna Wellness Studio in Berlin, Maryland.
 Chrissy joined the Jesse Klump Memorial Fund's Board after hosting Project 22, a veterans' suicide prevention film, and several other events, at Zenna.
 She brings a background in complementary treatments for both physical and psyhcological disorders.

-Ronald W. Pilling, Secretary/Treasurer
+Ronald W. Pilling, Corresponding Secretary

 Ron is a retired businessman and freelance writer.

 - Leah Klump